gaurav1780/comp1010practicalClassMaterial/week 06 - recursion/practicalRecursion.md

 ## Week 6 submission

-You should be working with package `practicePackage.recursion`, stages 1 and 2 only.
+- You should be working with package `practicePackage.recursion`, stages 1 and 2 only.
-There are a total of 21 functions across the two stages.
+- There are a total of 21 functions across the two stages.
+- You should implement all solutions recursively.
+- IMPORTANT!!!
+Any use of loop automatically disqualifies your submission.
-Your code should pass **AT LEAST 10 functions to pass the hurdle**.
+- Your code should pass **AT LEAST 10 functions to pass the hurdle**.
-Each function is worth 5 marks.
+- Each function is worth 5 marks.
 Solving 20 functions will get you a full mark for week 6.
-Solving the 21st function will earn you my respect but unfortunately no bonus marks.
+- Solving the 21st function will earn you my respect but unfortunately no bonus marks.

 Drag and Drop the two java files (Stage1.java, Stage2.java) from the package explorer into "Week 6 submission" submission box by **Sunday 4th April, 21:00**.
 Any compilation error, StackOverflowError or any infinite loop in ANY of the files will result in an automatic zero.